-If at any time an applicant family is on the waiting list, COC determines that the family is not eligible for assistance (see Chapter 3), the family will be removed from the waiting list.
+If at any time an applicant family is on the waiting list, the PHACOC-determines that the family is not eligible for assistance (see Chapter 3), the family will be removed from the waiting list.

-If a family is removed from the waiting list because COC has determined the family is not eligible for assistance, a notice will be sent to the family's address of record as well as to any alternate address provided on the initial application.
-The notice will state the reasons the family was removed from the waiting list and will inform the family how to request an informal review regarding COC's decision (see Chapter 16) [24 CFR 982.201(f)].
+If a family is removed from the waiting list because the PHACOC has determined the family is not eligible for assistance, a notice will be sent to the family's address of record. as well as to any alternate address provided on the initial application.
+The notice will state the reasons the family was removed from the waiting list and will inform the family how to request an informal review regarding the PHACOC's decision (see Chapter 16) [24 CFR 982.201(f)].